-Kingston is a well-established suburb in Tasmania within the Kingborough local government area (postcode 7050).
-With a population of 12,288, the suburb has a mix of young professionals and families with a median age of 36.
+Kingston (postcode 7050) is an established suburb in Tasmania within the Kingborough local government area.
+With a population of 12,288, the suburb has a mix of families and early-career residents with a median age of 36.
 Households earn a median income of $79K per year, with an average household size of 2.5 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.4% year-on-year at the LGA level.
+TAS employment has moved -0.3% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+TAS also had 19 Commonwealth-backed major projects under construction, 0 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, clerical & administrative, community & personal service.
+Employment in the area leans toward healthcare and public admin & safety.
 The top ancestries reported are English, Australian, Irish.

 Kingston is served by 4 schools, including 1 primary, 1 secondary, 2 combined.
 The average ICSEA score is 1037, which is around the national average of 1,000.
 Public transport access includes 63 bus stops.

-From an investment perspective, Kingston offers a gross rental yield of 3.9%, rated as moderate yield.
+Looking at the investment signals, Kingston shows a gross rental yield of approximately 4.3%, rated as moderate yield.
 Property prices are near the state median ($740K/$750K).
 The price-to-income ratio of 9.4x is considered moderate.
 House prices have moved -4.5% year-on-year.
+Population growth of +0.4% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.